 The artist that designed our logo is the extremely talented Jess Hrycyk.
 She does ink and water color art with a range from fantasy, nature and animals.
 Of course, she also does commissions!
 She is a good friend of Spinster #2, Kelly, and a fellow metal and horror fan.

 Brandon Mercer is a independent filmmaker from St John's, Newfoundland with a decade of successful experiences working on big budget television shows as well as smaller scale productions across eastern Canada.
 He has also received commendations from the Atlantic film festival and the Center for Arts & Technology as emerging director of the year.
-Brandon is currently the director, editor, and content creator for the vlog series "Sin &Tonic", while also producing his own independent short horror films.
-His work consistently peers into dark corners, finding the light, addressing the themes of justice, transformation and self discovery through "high concept" cinematography, art direction, and distinctive use of color.
+His work consistently peers into dark corners, finding the light, addressing the themes of justice, transformation and self-discovery through "high concept" cinematography, art direction, and distinctive use of color.

 Jaymes White is a professional mindreader!
 Jaymes, who is an expert on human behaviour has toured and stunned audiences across the country.
 He has developed and starred in his own television show and has won many awards in his career.
 He trains law enforcement, detectives and people in sensitive areas on observation, memory and handwriting analysis.
 He also runs the biggest seances in Canada which have been sold out for years.